SciML/ModelingToolkit.jl/README.md

 f = ODEFunction(de, [x,y,z], [σ,ρ,β])
 ```

+Here already you can see some advantages of the ModelingToolkit.jl compilation system.
+As an
+IR to target, this output can compile to multiple different forms, including ones specific
+to static arrays and in-place functions.
+Forms which automatically parallelize the calculations
+based on internal cost models are a work-in-progress as well.
+This means DSLs built on top of
+this as a model compiler can write domain-specific languages without having to write complex
+optimized Julia function compilers.

 ### Example: Nonlinear System

 We can also build nonlinear systems.
 Let's say we wanted to solve for the steady